sgarciafer/bittrex/README.md

-PHP wrapper class for Bittrex API
+Bittrex Robot
 =======

+This is a Brittrex exchange Robot that scan the trades and history to detect overbuy/oversell situations using last 20 average values and standard deviations.
+One such situation is detected, Bittrex Robot will create a buy/sell order and then close it with a percentage of benefit.

-This class is a wrapper for the Bittrex altcoin trader platform API (https://bittrex.com/home/api).
-You can use it to check market values, do tradings with your wallet, deposit and withdraw coins, write your own trading bot, etc
+It include a PHP class wrapper for the Bittrex altcoin trader platform API (https://bittrex.com/home/api).

 Requirements
 ======
 * You obviously need a bittrex account.
 * You need to create an API key on your account settings

-Usage
+Installation
 ======
-	use edsonmedina\bittrex\Client;

-	$key = '4bec433f95e54562aeeefae92ebedb84'; // use your key and secret
+* Rename default.config.php and set the key and secret values.
-	$secret = '6171690af7364ea2a951dc85d00e1130';

-	$b = new Client ($key, $secret);

-	$list = $b->getOrderHistory ();
+* Make a CRON execute the file XXXXX.php every X seconds.

 Documentation
 ======